-If you have a fixed routine of meal serving times at home, it could be that your body and mind are not acclimated to your new backpacking schedule, especially during the first few days of your hike.
-If you’re like most people, and you can only take short 1 and 2 night backpacking trips, you might never get used to the changed schedule.
-However, if you can stay out longer that a few days, my guess is that your body will eventually acclimate to the schedule change and you’ll be hungry again when dinner is served.
+If you have a fixed routine of meal serving times at home, it could be that your body and mind are not acclimated to your new backpacking schedule if you eat at a different time, especially during the first few days of your hike.
+If you’re like most people, and you can only take short 1 and 2-night backpacking trips, you might never get used to the changed schedule.
+If you can stay out longer than a few days, my guess is that your body will eventually acclimate to the schedule change and you’ll be hungry again when dinner is served.

 It might be that you prefer normal food over commercial backpacking meals or the kind that you prepare FBC style.
-Eventually, I gave up on buying backpacking food and started bringing the same food on trips that I tend to eat at home, like cheese, crackers, bread, nuts, granola,… just regular food, so there’s not any “adaption” required.
+I’ve largely given up gave up on buying freeze-dried or dehydrated backpacking meals and bringing the same food on trips that I tend to eat at home, like cheese, crackers, bread, nuts, granola, tuna fish, rice… just regular food, so there’s not any “adaption” required.

 Less Free Time

 If you’re sitting at work and munching on food, it’s because you either have free time or you can multi-task.
 Walking is far more active than sitting still and you might just need to take longer breaks to snack than you do today.